 If my body makes its own cholesterol, why does my diet matter?

 When we measure cholesterol levels in your blood, what we see is a combination of what your body makes and what you eat.
 Because you cannot control how much cholesterol your body produces, other than with medications, restricting saturated fat in your diet can have a major impact on lowering your cholesterol.

 Should I focus on lowering my dietary cholesterol or saturated fat?

 Limiting saturated and trans fats in your diet has the biggest impact on lowering your cholesterol.
 Restricting fatty meats, choosing low-fat or nonfat dairy products, and avoiding butter and margarine play a major role in helping to maintain healthy cholesterol levels.

 In addition, a diet high in fiber, particularly soluble fiber, can lower cholesterol levels significantly.
-Weight loss can also be an important part of your overall strategy to lower your cholesterol, including triglycerides, which should stay low, too.
+Weight loss also can be an important part of your overall strategy to lower your cholesterol, including triglycerides, which should stay low, too.

 If my cholesterol is less than 200mg/dl, should I worry about heart disease?

 Even though you have low total cholesterol levels you can still be at an increased risk for heart disease, especially if you have a family history of vascular disease that begins at an early age.